rooprob/puppeteer/README.markdown

 Development stack to build web stuff using [Marionette](http://marionettejs.com "Marionette.js – A scalable and composite application architecture for Backbone.js").
 Some other funny names involved are: [Require.js](http://requirejs.org "RequireJS"), [Bower](http://twitter.github.com/bower/ "BOWER"), [Mocha](ub.io/mocha/), [Chai](http://chaijs.com "Home - Chai"), [Grunt.js](http://gruntjs.com "grunt: a task-based command line build tool for JavaScript projects"), [LESS](http://lesscss.org "LESS &laquo; The Dynamic Stylesheet language").

+## Caution

+This is an extremely personal stack, with an extremely personal way of doing things.
+I feel comfortable doing stuff this way, but I change my mind easily.
+So if you have something to suggest, please do it.
+Fork it, change it, adapt it, enlighten me with better ways of doing things.

 ## Getting started

 1. [Install Node.js and npm](http://nodejs.org/download/ "node.js")